Foot pain arises from various circumstances. The most unmistakable circumstances involve injury.

 - Numbness and stiffness in the foot and leg

 - Swelling, also known as edema, of the joints and feet

 Other symptoms may accompany foot pain, mainly symptoms not often associated with ailments of the foot.
 These symptoms include:

 - Muscle spasms and cramps

-- Swelling, stiffness and/or pain within other joints
+- Swelling, stiffness and/or pain in other joints

 In some cases, serious symptoms may accompany throbbing pain in the foot.
 The following symptoms require immediate medical attention if you develop them: